amiaopensource/ltopers/README.md

 Install the LTFS utilities.
 Please use version 2.2 on the [Quantum site](http://www.quantum.com/serviceandsupport/softwareanddocumentationdownloads/ltfs/index.aspx?whattab=Third).

-To install the general LTO-handling tools, run the following command:
+To install the general LTO-handling tools, run the following two commands:

 ```
+brew tap amiaopensource
-brew install amiaopensource/amiaos/ltopers
+brew install ltopers
 ```

-To install the general LTO-handling and the database-specific tools, run the following command:
+To install the general LTO-handling and the database-specific tools, run the following two commands:

 ```
+brew tap amiaopensource/amiaos
-brew install amiaopensource/amiaos/ltopers --with-db
+brew install ltopers --with-db
 ```

-To install the general LTO-handling, the database-specific and the CUNY-specific tools, run the following command:
+To install the general LTO-handling, the database-specific and the CUNY-specific tools, run the following two commands:

 ```
+brew tap amiaopensource/amiaos
-brew install amiaopensource/amiaos/ltopers --with-cuny
+brew install ltopers --with-cuny
 ```

 To update LTOpers tools, run the following commands: